darwinshy/Cyberbot-Tecnoesis-2020/README.md

-# cyberbot2020
+# "Andro"
-Cyberbot is an event in Tecnoesis of NIT Silchar.
-Cyberbot is a module under Cyberwarp.
+This is the project submission for Cyberbot under Tecnoesis Cyberwarp module.
+Desgined by Shashwat Priyadarshy.
+HTML,CSS,JS